Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 However, if it is caused by a more serious condition, such as a hiatal hernia, it may require professional—perhaps surgical—treatment.

 2. Helicobacter Pylori Infection

-It's unclear how H. pylori spreads, but it is most likely through bodily fluids, unclean water, and foods that are not prepared properly.
-An unbalanced gut microbiota may also give H. pylori a greater chance of causing damage.
+It's unclear how H. pylori spread, but it is most likely through bodily fluids, unclean water, and foods that are not prepared properly.
+An imbalanced gut microbiota may also give H. pylori a greater chance of causing damage.

 - Abdominal pain, sometimes like a burning sensation, that is worse when your stomach is empty

 How Do I Treat an H. Pylori Infection?